-Law and Society Area Studies, Cert
+Law and Society Area Studies Certificate: ICP

 The certificate program helps students supplement their individual majors with increased perspectives of the relationship between law and society.
 It provides solid preparation for students interested in law school, public administration, counseling, or law enforcement-related careers.

 This certificate consists of coursework from several areas, including sociology, political science, social work, management, and more.
 Students take courses from at least three different disciplines, giving them multiple perspectives on law-related issues.
 Courses cover subjects such as social and business ethics, constitutional law and theory, criminology, justice, and more.

 - ICP - Logan, Beaver, Bicknell, Blanding, Brigham City, Castle Dale, Cedar City, Delta, Ephraim, Heber City, Junction, Kanab, Kaysville, Moab, Montezuma Creek, Monticello, Monument Valley, Nephi, Orem, Panguitch, Park City, Richfield, Roosevelt (Uintah Basin), Salt Lake, St George, Tooele, Tremonton, USU Eastern (Price), Vernal (Uintah Basin), Wendover, Online

 - Please review our state authorizations to see if this program is offered in your state.

 - International students studying at USU on the F-1 or J-1 visa must have the majority of their classes each semester be face-to-face in order to meet the physical presence requirement to maintain their visa status.
 Students on the F-1 visa must enroll in classes at the Logan or USU Eastern campuses.
 Students on the J-1 visa must enroll in classes at the Logan campus.